tomaverlaine/tomaverlaine.github.io/_posts/2026-04-02-the-fallacy-xinxiang.md

 ---
 layout: post
-title: "The Kids Who Fell for Rock and Never Left: The “Rock City” and The Fallacy"
+title: The Kids Who Fell for Rock and Never Left: The “Rock City” and The Fallacy
 tags: [China Indie, Post-Punk, Xinxiang, The Fallacy]
 ---